REDVM/othellix/README.md

 # Othellix
-Othello game in C written in 2011.
+Othello game in C, with UI in Gtk and IA using MinMax algorithm optimized by a genetic algorithm.

+Written in 2011, contains French comments.

 Preview :